nicklafferty/craftycody/content/crafts/review-citadel-paints.md

 The bristles are glued together and the tip stays pointy even when painting.
 This thing has made all the difference.
 I can paint strands of hair and eyes now!

 I'll be researching brushes now and getting a smaller one for tinier details.
+Maybe even some for texture, but that will be later.

 The brush feels like it's even more important than the paints.